 Now that you have a basic understanding of the importance of teaching 1-step instructions, and what to expect when teaching this skill – what requests should you give to your learner?

-Below is a breakdown of the 6 types of instructions to present to your learner.
+Below is a breakdown of the 6 types of instructions on the target response list for you to present to your learner.

 1-Step Simple Instructions – Cued

 This first set of target responses are cued instructions.
-This means that there is a cue in the environment which will help direct the learner on how to successfully complete the task.
+This means that there is a cue in the environment that will help direct the learner on how to successfully complete the task.

 Example: